AudeizReading/virtual-campus-42nice/README.md

 ## TO-DO Features
 - Being able to work on web projects (node.js, npm, yarn...)
-- Being able to emulate Android mobile projects (do not even think about emulating iOS projects on this container, unless someone has the solution for...)
 - Being able tu run outCC projects.
 - Isolate services into their own container.

-Update from your side, on your workstation, this repo regularly *- until this is not the final stable version, features would be adjusted frequently as this README*.
+> Update from your side, on your workstation, this repo regularly *- until this is not the final stable version, features would be adjusted frequently as this README*.

 ```
 git pull origin main